AlexNexton/my-first-repo/README.md

 ### To Create a Clone of the BiaBook Repository and Run Locally
 Cloning the repository makes a copy of the of the repository which you download and store on your machine locally.

-To make a clone of Meatblog, follow the following steps:
+To make a clone of BiaBook, follow the following steps:
 1. Visit the main repository of by clicking here --> [biabook](https://github.com/AlexNexton/biablog)
 1. Above all the repository files and folders, you will find two Green buttons.
 Click on the one displaying ‘Clone’ with a downward arrow and a download icon.
 1. With the ‘HTTPS’ method selected, click the ‘copy’ button next to the URL.
 Here you will find the link you will need to copy.
 The link to copy BiaBook is: https://github.com/AlexNexton/biablog